yoember/yoember.github.io/index.md

 }
 //...
 ```
+So, we will use this new syntax. `Ember.computed()` could have more parameters.
+First parameters are always those variables/properties in string format, what we would like to use inside our function.
+The last parameter is a `function()`.
+Inside in this function we will have access to the properties with `this.get()`.
+In Ember.js we read properties with `this.get('propertyName')` and update properties with `this.set('propertyName', newValue)`.

+Back to our project, and let's play with these new features.

-First, update your html code with input component syntax and add a `value` to our email input box.
+Let's update our html code with input component syntax and add a `value` to our email input box.

 Modify `<input>` line as follow in `index.hbs`: